 Building Immunity When You Have Respiratory Disease

 If you have one of these conditions and a serious virus, you may be at risk for complications.
-You should work with your doctor to treat these conditions.
+In addition to essential oils for respiratory support, you should work with your doctor to treat these conditions.
 Additionally, it may be time to adopt a healthier lifestyle.
 You can do this by:

 - Improving your diet.
 Bioactive foods can help boost your immune system.
 If you need help, check out our book, The Essential Oils Diet for tips on how to incorporate a healthy lifestyle without a painfully restrictive diet.